-In what way do the commons allow local concerns to be understood in order to address global issues ?
+In what way does the commons paradigm allow local concerns to be understood in order to address global issues?

-The paradigm of the commons emerged in the 1980s, faced with the failures of interventions by governments and international organizations in Southern countries and, more fundamentally, the criticism of a certain vision of development, structured around the idea of a modernizing State, whereas in developing countries these States are often weak and corrupt.
+The commons paradigm emerged in the 1980s, faced with the failures of interventions by governments and international organizations in Southern countries and, more fundamentally, the criticism of a certain vision of development, structured around the idea of a modernizing State, whereas in developing countries these States are often weak and corrupt.

 Furthermore, at local level, market logic has always sought to destroy ancestral forms of the commons or of community resources management (water, agricultural land), particularly in Africa.
 It is essential to relocate and territorialize climate issues and the commons can play a crucial role in this movement.
 However, certain countries have become emerging under the iron rule of strong States, such as China, which have imposed sometimes disastrous directions from an environmental perspective, but which have brought significant populations out of absolute underdevelopment.

-Is the Paris Agreement reached in 2015 the maximum that international governance can do for the climate ?
+Is the Paris Agreement reached in 2015 the maximum that international governance can do for the climate?
 I don’t think so.
 There are still divisions that still need to be broken over the climate issue, which cannot be solely local.
 In African countries, where industrialization and electrification still need to be achieved, we must seek to do everything differently.
 This explains the enormity of the challenges facing Africa, a continent which is experiencing high population growth.
-The paradigm of the commons has a strategic dimension in the case of Africa, in order to specifically promote the renewable energies resources of this continent, and sustainable agriculture, in a context of fragmented and corrupt States.
+The commons paradigm has a strategic dimension in the case of Africa, in order to specifically promote the renewable energies resources of this continent, and sustainable agriculture, in a context of fragmented and corrupt States.